MadRiver44/wdi/unit04/w11_d02/lecture/rails_101/README.md

 ```html
  <input type="hidden" name="authenticity_token" value="<%= form_authenticity_token %>" />
  ```
-5. What happens when you submit the form?
+What happens when you submit the form?
 We need some way to persist the form data for new people.

+### Rails generator
 ```
 rails generate model people
 ```